sheber/DSWOA/README.md

 # DSWOA
-A Jupyter notebook with the Julia code of our Discrete Whale Optimization Algorithm.
+A Jupyter notebook with the Julia code of the Discrete Spiral Whale Optimization Algorithm (DSWOA) for the TSP.